shrianshChari/prime-spiral/README.md

 ![Prime spiral with max value 4000 with path lines, and dot radius 10](./images/spiral3.png)

 Prime spiral with max value 4000 with path lines, and dot radius 10

+It is a bit slow but that's the nature of `turtle` graphics.